 And both with special handles to protect the user.
 Knives often have a Cretan poem or song (μαντινάδα, mantinada) engraved on the blade.

-8. Sample unique beers
+#8 Sample unique Cretan (and Greek) beers

 However, Maxaradika is more than knives.
 Different bars that alternate on the street add a personal touch, quite unique to this road.
 Maybe the most beautiful one is Plaka.
 Easy to spot thanks to the vivid decorations on its walls and the music.